These extra-large monster cookies are the ultimate cookie! They’re packed with chocolate chips, M&Ms, peanuts, rolled oats, and crispy rice cereal.

-- Preheat oven to 375 degrees F. Line a sheet pan with parchment paper or a silicone baking mat.
+- Preheat oven to 375°F. Line a sheet pan with parchment paper or a silicone baking mat.

 - In the bowl of a stand mixer fitted with a paddle attachment, beat together the butter and sugars until light and creamy, about 1-2 minutes.
 Add the eggs one at a time, followed by the vanilla and mix until combined.

 - Add the flour, salt, baking powder, and baking soda and mix on low until just combined.
-Add the oats, chips, and nuts and mix until just combined.
-Gently mix in the chocolate candies and crispy rice cereal.
+Add the oats, chips, and nuts, M&Ms, and crispy rice cereal and mix until just combined.

-- Drop by the rounded tablespoon onto the prepared sheet pan, leaving 2 inches space between each.
+- Drop large rounds (I use a #20 - 3 tablespoon cookie scoop) onto the prepared sheet pan, 6-8 per pan.
 Bake until edges are golden brown and centers are just barely set, about 12 minutes.